-Next I cut around the one fairy wing trying to maintain the extra cut off cardboard in a large of pieces as possible.
+Next, I cut around the one fairy wing.
+Try to maintain the extra cut off cardboard in a large of pieces as possible.
 We use these cut off pieces in just a few minutes so keep them handy.

 I then used her dress to measure out the size space I wanted to leave for her torso between the wings.
-Once that was done I laid my cut pieces of cardboard down in the shape of the wing and drew the outline for the second wing so that it would match the first perfectly.
+Once that was done I laid my cut pieces of cardboard down in the shape of the wing.
+Then I drew the outline for the second wing so that it would match the first perfectly.

 Then cut out the second fairy wing and cut off the extra portion of cardboard above and below where the wings meet.